 Step into My Shoes combines portraits and personal narratives with corresponding shoes either worn or brought along on travels to Washington.
-Visitors are invited to select a shoe, then see and hear a corresponding personal story about the impacts of immigration on an individual or his/her ancestors.
+These personal stories share about the impacts of immigration on an individual and his or her family.
 Alutiiq/Alaska native Ingrid Hansen references childhood events as she talks about seeing Washington for the first time during the 1962 Seattle World’s Fair.
 Mustafa Mohammed discusses what it was like to have to leave his home country of Iraq after having been kidnapped and beaten, and the losses he suffered.
 Visitors also hear from the first Holocaust survivors to settle in Seattle, and many more compelling stories.

 Coming to Washington wasn’t always easy, and the interactive Story Chests represent that challenge.
 Luggage carts hold travel trunks and suitcases where visitors can delve into topics in unusual ways.
 On one cart, a bentwood box holds Native American stories of how tribal members came to be in this place.
 On another, a hope chest shows small objects that represent the hopes and dreams immigrants brought with them.
 The Oregon Trail chest illustrates some of the dangers involved in the journey.
 Another chest shows objects that represent the discrimination immigrants have faced over time.